-When carrying the cased (folded) American flag, tradition for the military services dictates as follows: Army and Air Force, point up; Marine Corps, Navy and Coast Guard, point down.
-As far as I know, it is just tradition so, do not believe the, “You must always..” statements.
+When carrying the cased (folded) American flag, tradition for the military services dictates as follows: Army and Air Force, Marine Corps, are usually point up; Navy and Coast Guard, are usually point down, but these are not hard-and-fast rules, just tradition.

 A Cased Color

-Just as a cased flag does not receive a salute, a cased color does not render a salute.
+Just as a cased flag does not receive a salute, a cased color does not render or receive a salute.

 Almost every team in the JROTC community follows the example that is pictured here.
 Thank you to the MacArthur High School cadet who allowed me to use this picture and who was truly interested in this issue.

-When we bring cased flags and colors into one discussion, we can then make logical decisions.
-Dipping a cased color is not proper.
-Cased colors never receive a salute, so it follows that they would not render a salute.
+When we bring cased flags and colors into a single discussion, we can then make logical decisions.
+Dipping a cased color is not proper because there’s nothing there to dip.
+Cased colors never receive a salute, so it follows that they would not render a salute, again, because the flag is “not there”.
 It’s like dipping a bare flagstaff- there is no reason to do so.